Manado Diving Holidays

 There are several inland tours available including those to volcanic peaks, local markets and natural hot springs.
 One interesting spot is Bukit Kasih or the "Mountain of Love".
 It has been likened to a miniature version of the Great Wall of China.
 At the top of the climb you can fall to your knees and beseech your god in any of the several places of worship you can find there: a Catholic and a Protestant church, a Mosque, a Buddhist temple and a Hindu temple.

 One of the many reasons to visit the Tangkoko National Park forest is to seek out the delightful sight of a tarsier clinging to a branch in a wide-eyed glare.
 The 12 cm species is endemic to Sulawesi and make great photographic subjects.
+The Tangkoko park is located very close to the Lembeh Strait.

 If you can see past the blandness of the new retail blocks being erected on the reclaimed land on the seafront of Manado city centre, the city does harbour a few buildings of interest.
 There is some interesting Chinese architecture to be found with temples and traditional shops dotted in and around the markets area, most notably the 19th century Ban Hin Kiong temple.
 This is the oldest temple in east Indonesia and is the worship place of Buddhist believers and can be found on Jalan Panjaitan in the city centre.

 Manado itself is not famed for its beaches.
 There are some pleasant quiet spots on the shore for those who wish to seek them out but as the regional capital, the shores of the city itself are not really meant for tourists.
-The Manado dive resorts, a short dive from the city centre, are built on the shoreline of black volcanic sand where, whether by the pool or on the beach, you will be able to relax, swim and enjoy your latest read.
+The Manado dive resorts, a short drive from the city centre, are built on the shoreline of black volcanic sand where, whether by the pool or on the beach, you will be able to relax, swim and enjoy your latest read.

 Restaurants and Entertainment

 If you have only a few days in the city of Manado, you are unlikely to find too much by way of entertainment.
-Your best bet is to tag along with any locals you may have met who work in the Manado scuba dive resorts and who know where to go.
+Your best bet is to tag along with any locals you may have met who work in the resorts and who know where to go.
 Otherwise you may have a great old time crooning in one of the many karaoke bars or drinking dens where the locals let down their hair.

-The main stores offer plenty of well priced original brand name products such as Calvin Klein, Ralph Lauren, Polo and Pierre Cardin.
+The main stores in Manado offer plenty of well priced original brand name products such as Calvin Klein, Ralph Lauren, Polo and Pierre Cardin.
 Interestingly, many tourists pick up a few items of eye care products in some of the many shops selling a wide range of contact lenses, lens care products, and a great range of frames, including all the major brands.

 Throughout the city you can find natural wood carvings and weavings in Minahasan style including savage-looking men replete with a shock of horse hair.
 Traditional tribal penis gourds could make an interesting present for the folks back home.
 They are elongated cone shapes, sharpened to a fine point so you need to be handled carefully or you might just feel a bit of a prick.